kawacukennedy/chess_wizard/CONTRIBUTING.md

 Please refer to the `README.md` file for instructions on how to build and run the project.

+### Testing

+Before submitting a pull request, ensure all tests pass:

+- Run unit tests: `./chess_wizard --test`
+- Run integration tests: `./chess_wizard --integration-test`

+Add tests for new features or bug fixes as appropriate.

 ## Coding Style

 Please follow the existing coding style in the project.
 We use a consistent style to maintain readability and ease of maintenance.
+Key guidelines:

+- Use C++20 features where beneficial.
+- Prefer `const` and references for parameters.
+- Use meaningful variable names.
+- Comment complex logic, but avoid over-commenting obvious code.

 ## Pull Request Process